Display Bilingual:

 Hey

-What would you want to try?
+what would you want to do?

 Hey

-I want to hear
+I want to hear them.

-But I won’t tell you yet
+I won't tell you.

-I want to know you through emails
+I want to get to know you through email.

-Don’t rush the answer
+Don't rush the answer.

 Hey

-Who would you want
+who would you want to be with?

 Hey

-Next, tell me your thoughts about
+Next, tell me what you think,

-If I speak my truth
+If I speak plainly,

 But

-Even if I keep pretending
+even if I keep stretching myself,

-It’s not so easy to find
+that's not easy to find.

-Each word holds a hidden hint
+a hidden hint is placed.

-Don’t rush the answer
+Don't rush the answer.

-To hear the stories we’ve shared
+the stories we've shared so far,

 [Japanese] Show